GRADUATE PROGRAMS IN DETAIL

 • (if this option is available) act as a TA for a history class in the field.

-The History Examination Committee sets the exam or determines which classes were taken or TA’d to fulfill the requirement.
+The History Examination Committee sets the exam or determines which classes taken or TA’d for fulfill the requirement.

 Students must complete this requirement by the end of their sixth semester, but ideally by the end of their fourth semester.
 It is recommended they satisfy half the requirement by the end of their first year.

-Should students come with a demonstrable background in one or both Greek and Roman history, substitutions may, at the discretion of the History Examination Committee, be allowed from related ancient cultures or periods.
+Should students come with demonstrable background in one or both of Greek and Roman history, substitutions may, at the discretion of the History Examination Committee, be allowed from related ancient cultures or periods.

 Modern Language Requirement